absalomedia/grav-theme-purity/README.md

 The theme by itself is useful, but you may have an easier time getting up and running by installing a skeleton.
 A skeleton is being developed in due course.

+# Customising core CSS

+Purity runs a combination of Grunt & Gulp to build the latest bleeding edge edition of Yahoo's [Pure CSS](http://www.purecss.io).
+The process is fairly simple.
+Once Node, Gulp & Grunt have been installed inside /your/site/grav/user/themes/purity, run:

+	grunt
+	gulp

+This will build a brand new pure.min.css file inside /your/site/grav/user/themes/purity/css

 ## GPM Installation (Preferred)

 The simplest way to install this theme is via the [Grav Package Manager (GPM)](http://learn.getgrav.org/advanced/grav-gpm) through your system's Terminal (also called the command line).
 From the root of your Grav install type: